-Dr. Liz Chamberlain (BEd, Brighton; MA, Sussex; EdD, Open) is a Senior Lecturer in Education at The Open University in the Faculty of Education and Language Studies, where she is Programme Leader for the Education Studies (Primary) degree.
+Dr. Liz Chamberlain (BEd, Brighton; MA, Sussex; EdD, Open) is a Senior Lecturer in Education at The Open University in the Faculty of Wellbeing, Education and Language Studies, where she is Programme Leader for the Education Studies (Primary) degree.

 Liz has worked in Higher Education for a decade, supporting both initial teaching students and practising teachers in addition to leading the PGCE (PT) course for a number of years.
 Liz’s specialism is Primary English, and for four years she was the Strategic Consultant on the DfE-funded Everybody Writes project, working closely with both the Book Trust and the National Literacy Trust.
 Liz is currently a Trustee of the United Kingdom Literacy Association and is Chair of its International sub-committee.